gist-rs/the-rust-of-us/README.md

 - [ ] Avoid fire. // walkable but hurt
 - [ ] Avoid arrow trap.
 - [ ] Learn from previously trap (don't step on it again!).
+- [ ] Use key to open chest.
+- [ ] Find the right key to open chest.

 ## Resources